akashlande1980/APP-Practical-SY/README.md

 In Practical 2 i have added Added a Second Decorator (author_decorator)which prints the author’s name before generating the report.By writing this code i have learned to  use multiple decorators together to add different layers of functionality to a single method.

+In Practical 3 i have added a dashboard which stores the information of the payment details.
+By writing this code i have learned the Strategy Design Pattern in Python.
+I created different payment methods using separate classes and selected them at runtime through the PaymentContext class.
+I also learned method overriding, polymorphism, object creation, user input handling, and how to write flexible and reusable code that is easy to extend with new payment methods.